 The story and back matter introduce the concept of cancer, possible treatments and facts about the disease.
 Readers also learn about coping with both the disease and treatments, and they learn tips for cancer prevention.
 The text educates readers and also offers hope and inspiration to those who have pets, family or friends dealing with a cancer diagnosis.

-Visit Sylvan Dell Publishing’s website to learn more about Champ and to view the many classroom activities designed to accompany this book.
+Visit Arbordale Publishing’s website to learn more about Champ and to view the many classroom activities designed to accompany this book.